trybick/issue-collab/README.md

 Thank you for your interest!
 All types of contributions welcome. **HACK AWAY!** 🔨🔨🔨

 - Fork and clone this repository
-- Create your branch from the `master` branch
+- Create your branch from the `development` branch
 - Run `npm run lint:fix` to ensure correct formatting
 - Please open your PR with the `development` branch as the base